Center-of-Mass Corrections in Associated Particle Imaging: Methods

 \section{Methods}

-An API system consists of an alpha detector, gamma detectors, and a neutron generator comprised of an ion source, an acceleration gap, and a neutron-production target.
-In our experiments we used an API neutron generator built by Adelphi Technology\cite{adelphi}, model DT108API, and therefore the calculations presented in this paper are based on this design.
+An API system consists of an alpha detector, gamma detectors (in our case a 3" cylindrical LaBr$_3$ and a 5" cylindrical NaI detector), and a neutron generator (comprised of an ion source, an acceleration gap, and a neutron-production target).
+In our experiments, we used an API neutron generator built by Adelphi Technology\cite{adelphi}, model DT108API (with a tilted alpha detector), and therefore the calculations presented in this article are based on this design.

-The neutron production target consists of a thin titanium layer on copper backing.
-Once the target is beam-loaded with accelerated deuterium and tritium ions, subsequent ions collide with deuterium/tritium nuclei embedded in the titanium layer resulting in nuclear fusion reactions:
+Ions are generated from a microwave-driven plasma and electrostatically accelerated towards a the neutron production target which consists of a thin titanium layer on a copper backing.
+To minimize the amount of material the alpha particle has to travel through (and therefore avoiding potential alpha particle scattering), the neutron production target and the alpha detector are angled with respect to the incoming ion beam.
+As we will see later, tilting the alpha detector also helps to reduce COM effects.
+Once the target is beam-loaded with accelerated deuterium and tritium ions, subsequent ions collide with deuterium/tritium nuclei embedded in the titanium layer resulting in nuclear fusion reactions of the form

-The products of this reaction are emitted at 180 degrees with respect to each other in the COM frame.
-Alphas are detected with a position-sensitive scintillation detector located close to the target.
-The associated neutrons travel in the opposite direction of the alpha particles and towards the measurement volume where they interact with the target material and produce gamma rays that are detected in nearby gamma-ray detectors.
+The products of this reaction are emitted at \qty{180}{\degree} with respect to each other in the COM frame.
+Alpha particles are detected with a position-sensitive scintillation detector located close to the target.
+The associated neutrons travel in the opposite direction of the alpha particles and towards the measurement volume where they interact with the target material.
+The interaction then produces gamma rays that are detected in nearby gamma-ray detectors.
 For coincident alpha/gamma-ray pairs, timestamps, energies, and alpha positions are recorded and used to reconstruct the inelastic scattering locations of the neutrons.

-Due to the use of tritium, API generators are constructed as a sealed source and operated with a mixture of deuterium and tritium gas.
+Due to the use of hazardous tritium, API generators are constructed as a sealed source and operated with a mixture of deuterium and tritium gas.
 Our neutron generator was loaded with equal parts deuterium and tritium.
 The beam extracted from the ion source consists of atomic and molecular deuterium and tritium ions (D$^+$, T$^+$, D$_2^+$, T$_2^+$, DT$^+$).
 The actual ratio of atomic to molecular ions cannot be monitored during generator operation and thus is not known.
-However, atomic fractions in the range of \SIrange{60}{90}{\%}\cite{vainionpaa2013high, ji2009initial} were reported in the literature for similar microwave-driven ion sources.
+However, atomic fractions in the range of \qtyrange{60}{90}{\%} were reported in the literature for similar microwave-driven ion sources\cite{vainionpaa2013high, ji2009initial}.